• Home

 Who Was Abraham Lincoln?

-By now most teachers are familiar with the Who Was… series.
-They are a staple resource in my classroom library and they allow for easy differentiation.
-The illustrations and fun facts are a great added bonus and they have amazing examples of text features.
+By now, most teachers are familiar with the Who Was… series.
+They are a staple resource in my classroom library and allow easy differentiation.
+The illustrations and fun facts are a great bonus, and they have amazing examples of text features.

-I love using these biographies as part of my reading groups to support and engage students who need more practice with comprehension skills.
-Pair this one with Magic Tree House: Abe Lincoln at Last for book club options that are perfect for Presidents Day!
+I love using these biographies in my reading groups to support and engage students who need more practice with comprehension skills.
+Pair this one with Magic Tree House: Abe Lincoln at Last for book club options perfect for Presidents Day!

 Get the Biography Study: Who Was Abraham Lincoln?
 Biography Unit